Lucas-Pichette/OTP_Cipher/README.md

 <br>

 ## How to Use:
-While in the same directory as `Makefile`, run the program by using the command `make separate`.
+While in the same directory as `compileall`, ensure compileall has correct access by running `chmod +755 compileall`.
+Then, run `./compileall`.

 <br>